datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 tags: ["Jupyter", "Robot Framework", "RCC", "Nix", "Open Source"]
 ---

-**Nix way, RCC way, or the high way?** On how to declarative configure Jupyter environments...
+**Nix way, RCC way, or the high way?**

-Q: **Explain how declarative configuration differs from imperative configuration in a tweet.**

-A: *Declarative configuration focuses on what the desired end state should be, while imperative configuration focuses on the specific steps needed to achieve that end state.
-In declarative configuration, the system automatically sets up the necessary resources and configurations, whereas in imperative configuration, the user must explicitly define and execute each step. #declarativeconfig #imperativeconfig* -ChatGPT

 I'm a fan of [Project Jupyter](https://jupyter.org/), which develops and maintains interactive computing environments for all programming languages.
 Mostly known for [JupyterLab](https://jupyter.org/try) and [Jupyter Notebook](https://jupyter.org/try).
 Yet, I use them much less than I'd like to.
 Most probably, because I am missing a convenient way to define and maintain local Jupyter environments within those projects where they could be useful.

+Q: **Explain how declarative configuration differs from imperative configuration in a tweet.**

+A: *Declarative configuration focuses on what the desired end state should be, while imperative configuration focuses on the specific steps needed to achieve that end state.
+In declarative configuration, the system automatically sets up the necessary resources and configurations, whereas in imperative configuration, the user must explicitly define and execute each step. #declarativeconfig #imperativeconfig* -ChatGPT

 As of today, I might have found the way I have been looking for.
 Unfortunately, it might not be [Nix](https://nixos.org/), but something else, that everyone can use in minutes.
 That said, let's try out the Nix way at first.